 Carnival plc, has registered branches in Australia (ABN 23 107 998 443, 2TA 5580) and New Zealand Company number 1471215.
-These branches trade under various brand names, including P&O Cruises and are subject to the National Privacy Principles introduced under Australian privacy legislation and the Information Privacy Principles introduced under New Zealand privacy legislation.
-In this policy, “we”, “us”, “our” means Carnival plc trading as P&O Cruises Australia.
+These branches trade under various brand names, including P&O Cruises and are subject to the Australian Privacy Principles introduced under Australian privacy legislation and the Information Privacy Principles introduced under New Zealand privacy legislation.
+In this policy “we”, “us”, “our” means Carnival plc trading as P&O Cruises.

 In this policy, we set out a summary of how we manage your personal information.
 You should also refer to P&O Cruises passage terms and conditions for further details on some of the personal information we may need to collect, use or disclose as part of your cruise holiday.

-So that we can carry out these functions, and provide you with our products and services, we may ask you to provide us with personal information, including (but not limited to) your personal contact details, your passport and driver’s licence details, next of kin and emergency contact information, payment information (e.g. your credit card details), information relating to your health and dietary requirements (if any) and your proposed travel and tour arrangements.
+So that we can carry out these functions, and provide you with our products and services, we may ask you to provide us with and may manage personal information, including (but not limited to) your personal contact details, your passport and driver’s licence details, next of kin and emergency contact information, payment information (e.g. your credit card details), information relating to your health and dietary requirements (if any), and your proposed travel and tour arrangements.